nauam/Courses/docs/manual/node-enhancers.md

 ## Icon

-This node enhancer allows you to add icons to the nodes that you already have on QW Control.
+This node enhancer allows you to add icons to the nodes that you already have on Rundeck.
 In order to do so, you need to specify an attribute.
 By doing so, the icon will be applied only to the nodes that contain that attribute.

 ![Icon](~@assets/img/icon_badge.png)